top of page

 Gym weight training beginner busy

-A focus on compound movements (that use multiple muscles), conducted one after the other (a superset) to create a time efficient workout that covers most of the bodypart / strength bases.
+What is a proven gym, weight training routine that works for beginners?
+A focus on compound movements (that use multiple muscles), conducted one after the other (a superset) to create a time efficient workout that covers most of the body part / strength bases.
 A mix of machines and - where possible - dumbbells, to teach my body how to balance and control weight.

-Is this the perfect work-out?
-Arguably there is no such thing.
-But it works for me at my level of training - I am an amateur, recently restarting after some time off due to a shoulder injury.
-This might work for you too, if you are an amateur / novice.
-In many respects this article is a follow up and further exploration of a previous article on efficient, time based workouts - albeit with an emphasis on bodyweight exercises.
+This basic routine works for me at my level of training - I am an amateur, recently restarting after some time off due to a shoulder injury.
+This might work for you too.
+Seek the guidance from a professional, do your own research.
+In many respects this article is a follow up and further exploration of a previous article on efficient, time based workouts - albeit that article has an emphasis on bodyweight exercises.

 As ever, please talk to your doctor or medical practitioner most familiar with your medical history before implementing any changes in diet, exercise or lifestyle, especially if you are under treatment.
 Consult a qualified physical trainer to understand specific exercises and correct form.